 DDS is committed to take the proper legal steps in accordance with applicable law to ensure that the information we provide to clients and consumers is accurate, complete, current, and reliable for its intended use.
 DDS cannot be responsible for errors that exist within public court records or within records of other consumer reporting agencies, such as the national credit bureaus, and therefore cannot act as a guarantor of the information.
 As stated in section 4, DDS is available to any consumer who believes that the information provided is not accurate.
 As stated in section 1, DDS limits information gathering and reporting to the specific client based on specific requests that are relevant to the hiring process.

-DDS has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield to an independent dispute resolution mechanism operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/us/safe-harbor-complaints for more information and to file a complaint.
+DDS has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/privacy-shield-complaints/ for more information and to file a complaint.
+This service is provided free of charge to you.

 DDS is also subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).
 Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a Privacy Shield Panel.